wp-plugins/note/readme.txt

 Note is a simple and easy to use widget for editing bits of text, live, in your WordPress front-end Customizer.
 Add Notes into any sidebar to visualize how your copy will appear within the unique layout and design of your website.

-With Note, there's no more painful back and froth from the WordPress dashboard to the front-end of your site to refresh.
+With Note, there's no more painful back and forth from the WordPress dashboard to the front-end of your site to refresh.
 Simply add your Note widget into a sidebar and begin typing.
 It's that easy.

 Note is brought to you by the team at [Conductor Plugin](https://conductorplugin.com/).
 We're making content layout and display a cinch with [Conductor](https://conductorplugin.com/).